Radio: History

-Technology
+Principles

 Radio waves are radiated by electric charges undergoing acceleration.
 They are generated artificially by time-varying electric currents, consisting of electrons flowing back and forth in a metal conductor called an antenna.

 As they travel farther from the transmitting antenna, radio waves spread out so their signal strength (intensity in watts per square meter) decreases (see Inverse-square law), so radio transmissions can only be received within a limited range of the transmitter, the distance depending on the transmitter power, the antenna radiation pattern, receiver sensitivity, background noise level, and presence of obstructions between transmitter and receiver.
 An omnidirectional antenna transmits or receives radio waves in all directions, while a directional antenna transmits radio waves in a beam in a particular direction, or receives waves from only one direction.

 Radio waves travel at the speed of light in vacuum and at slightly lower velocity in air.

 The other types of electromagnetic waves besides radio waves, infrared, visible light, ultraviolet, X-rays and gamma rays, can also carry information and be used for communication.
 The wide use of radio waves for telecommunication is mainly due to their desirable propagation properties stemming from their longer wavelength.
 Radio waves have the ability to pass through the atmosphere in any weather, foliage, and at longer wavelengths through most building materials.
-By diffraction, longer wavelengths can bend around obstructions, and unlike other electromagnetic waves they tend to be scattered rather than absorbed by objects larger than their wavelength.
+By diffraction, longer wavelengths can bend around obstructions, and unlike other electromagnetic waves, they tend to be scattered rather than absorbed by objects larger than their wavelength.

 Communication systems

 Radio communication.
-Information such as sound is converted by a transducer such as a microphone to an electrical signal, which modulates a radio wave produced by the transmitter.
-A receiver intercepts the radio wave and extracts the information-bearing modulation signal, which is converted back to a human usable form with another transducer such as a loudspeaker.
+Information such as sound is converted by a transducer, such as a microphone, to an electrical signal, which modulates a radio wave produced by the transmitter.
+A receiver intercepts the radio wave and extracts the information-bearing modulation signal, which is converted back to a human-usable form with another transducer, such as a loudspeaker.